itbarsoum99/electionsimulation/README.md

 *In the Senate, individual race polls are also taken into account.*

 The base national environment (<code>baseNEnv</code>) is from [FiveThirtyEight's generic ballot polling average](https://projects.fivethirtyeight.com/polls/generic-ballot/).
-The linear regression model to predict the base national environment on Election Day is updated monthly (next update: 10/08/2022).
+A third order polynomial line of best fit with a high Pearson correlation coefficient (<code>r<sup>2</sup>=0.85</code>) is used to extrapolate the national environment on Election Day.

 The historical adjustment (<code>hAdj</code>) is based on [inaccuracies from 2018 polling](https://projects.fivethirtyeight.com/polls/generic-ballot/2018/) compared to the final results.

-The enthusiasm adjustment (<code>eAdj</code>) is equivalent to a randomly selected number in a range between half of the margin in each party's best [voter enthusiasm poll](https://morningconsult.com/2022-midterm-elections-tracker/) during the previous month.
+The enthusiasm adjustment (<code>eAdj</code>) is equivalent to a randomly selected number in a range between half of the margin in each party's best [voter enthusiasm poll](https://morningconsult.com/2022-midterm-elections-tracker/) during the previous five months.

 The error adjustment (<code>errorAdj</code>) assumes that the base national environment could vary by up to 50% in either direction.

 The incumbency advantage (<code>incumbencyAdv</code>) is [based on 2018 data from hundreds of races](https://fivethirtyeight.com/features/how-much-was-incumbency-worth-in-2018/).

-The swing adjustment (<code>swingAdj</code>) assumes that any given election could swing up to 5 points in either direction. (*In Senate races, where race polls are taken into account, it assumes a [1.1-point bias in favor of Democrats.](https://fivethirtyeight.com/features/will-the-polls-overestimate-democrats-again/)*)
+The swing adjustment (<code>swingAdj</code>) assumes that any given election could swing up to 5 points in either direction. (*In Senate races, where race polls are taken into account, it assumes a [1.27-point bias in favor of Republicans.](https://fivethirtyeight.com/features/will-the-polls-overestimate-democrats-again/)*)

 ### Simulation